Skyblue Overland may earn a small commission from affiliate links in this article.

 The very first peak was a relative cakewalk, er, cake ride.
 Fine sunny weather, nice easy roads for bike riding.
 The next day?
 Snow.
 In June.
 They are 110 miles from Mount Shasta, and the rolling hills prove to be quite a challenge.
 Nice and easy on the hill coasting down, but on any sort of incline, each of their 180 pounds feels like a ball and chain dragging them back down.
 The snow and heavy sleet continue, and they can’t make very much headway.
 And weather like this, almost impossible for biking, isn’t much fun for outdoor camping either.
 By the end of Day 2, they are already two entire days behind schedule.

 But as Andy says, “Like most bad things, storms eventually pass,” and after this one, the gang enjoys beautiful clear conditions with the sky looking freshly scrubbed by the long storm.
-They make it all the way up to Crater Lake National Park, which is currently closed like everything else but is at least rumored to be reopening soon.
+They make it all the way up to Crater Lake National Park.
 There is some great video of this beautiful lake, which they can’t help but to oooooh and awwww over.
 After all, it is the deepest lake in the United States, but at the end of their visit, another ominous storm seems to be brewing.

 In the video, Andy emerges from his tent and opens his hand, which holds the biggest piece of hail he has ever seen in his life.
 What a time to be out camping, on bikes!
 As it turns out, the trio is in for three solid days of soaking rain, which of course results in drenched clothes, dripping tents, and miserable people.
 But these guys have a store of resilience, luckily, and after a breakfast of peanut butter (high calories are a really good thing!!), they begin to figure out how they will have to adjust their trip for the lost time.
 Should they optimize their remaining time to maximize skiing, the fun part, or emphsize travel, the part necessary to complete the adventure?
 The men are split on the best way to handle this.